linkcd/blog-hexo/source/_posts/How-to-secretless-access-Azure-and-AWS-resources-with-Azure-managed-identity-and-AWS-IAM.md

 We will build an Azure Function with a managed identity, either User-Assigned Managed Identity (UAMI) or System-Assigned Managed Identity (SAMI), to read objects from both an Azure Storage account and an AWS S3 bucket.
 This same managed identity will work in both Azure and AWS, eliminating the need to manage additional secrets such as AWS IAM user credentials.

+The source code is published at github https://github.com/linkcd/Secretless-cross-cloud-access

 {% asset_img "architecture.png" "Architecture" %}

 <!-- more -->